simile-widgets/ancient-simile-widgets/exhibit/trunk/src/webapp/api/extensions/data-editor/README.txt

 to know the lifecycle of the editor extension itself:
  - when a page loads featuring the editor extension, 'initialisation' scans the markup looking for editor tags.
- - An editor toggle button (either added explicitly via ex:role="editorActivateButton" attributes, or placed by default during initialisation) switches between the normal Exhibit display mode and the editor mode.
-When in the editor mode, item lens can be clicked on to be edited.
+ - Editor toggle buttons (either added explicitly via ex:role="editorButton" attributes, or placed by default during initialisation) switch between the normal Exhibit display mode and one of the editor modes.
+When in an editor mode, item lens can be clicked on to be edited, cloned and deleted.
  - When an item is clicked, it's HTML is translated into an edit lens.
 If the page did not define an edit lens, one is created from the display lens markup.
- - If a ex:role="editorSaveButton" element is defined inside an edit lens, the editor extension saves the whole item in one go when said 'save' element is clicked; otherwise the item is saved field by field as the input focus leave each UI element.
+ - If an ex:role="editorButton" element is defined inside an edit lens with ex:type="save", the editor extension saves the whole item in one go when said 'save' element is clicked; otherwise the item is saved field by field as the input focus leave each UI element.

 Each event fires *after* the action it describes has happened.
 So, onInit() is fired after initialisation.
 A parallel set of events, onBeforeX, fire